 Confined space work is covered by an Australian standard: AS 2865 Confined spaces.
-This fact sheet will give you a brief overview of the requirements and procedures in the standard.
+This quick guide will give you a brief overview of the requirements and procedures in the standard.
 Anyone who carries out confined space work needs to be familiar with the standard, and should have specialist training as well.

 WorkSafe New Zealand accepts AS 2865 Confined spaces as the current state of knowledge on confined space entry work.

-Confined spaces have been likened to a serial killer.
 Year after year, people die when entering confined spaces to carry out work.
-In some cases, multiple fatalities occur when would- be rescuers enter the space and become victims themselves.
+In some cases, multiple fatalities occur when would-be rescuers enter the space and become victims themselves.

 Consider these cases in New Zealand: